NLnetLabs/rotonda-doc/manual/source/index.rst

 Observability
-   All Rotonda units will have their own finely-grained logging capabilities, and some have built-in queryable JSON API interfaces to give information about their current state and content through Rotonda’s built-in HTTPS server.
+   All Rotonda units will have their own finely-grained logging capabilities, and some have built-in queryable JSON API interfaces to give information about their current state and content through Rotonda’s built-in HTTP server.
 Signals can be sent to other applications.
 Moreover, Rotonda aims to offer true observability by allowing the user to trace BMP/BGP packets start-to-end through the whole pipeline.